OfficeDev/office-js-docs-pr/docs/develop/create-addin-commands.md

 ## Step 1: Create the project

 We recommend you create a project by following one of the quick starts such as [Build an Excel task pane add-in](../quickstarts/excel-quickstart-jquery.md).
-Each quick start for Excel, Word, and PowerPoint generates a project that already contains an add-in command (button) to show the task pane.
-Ensure that you have read [Add-in commands for Excel, Word and PowerPoint](../design/add-in-commands.md) before using add-in commands.
+Each quick start for Excel, PowerPoint, and Word generates a project that already contains an add-in command (button) to show the task pane.
+Ensure that you have read [Add-in commands for Excel, PowerPoint, and Word](../design/add-in-commands.md) before using add-in commands.

 ## Step 2: Create a task pane add-in